biomedicalinformaticsgroup/MOGDxBook/_sources/Training_MOGDx.md

 ```

 ### Multi Modal Encoder
+The MME takes any number of modalities and compresses them to an arbitrary dimension, found through hyperparameter searching.
+The architecture for the MME has been established in similar research in {cite:p}`yang_subtype-gan_2021` and {cite:p}`xu_hierarchical_2019`.

 ### Graph Convolutional Network (GCN)
 GCN, developed by {cite:p}`kipf_semi-supervised_2017`, was implemented from the DGL.
 For a tutorial on the use of GCN's we refer you to the [DGL Tutorial Page](https://docs.dgl.ai/en/1.1.x/tutorials/blitz/1_introduction.html#sphx-glr-tutorials-blitz-1-introduction-py)